zupis/HomeAssistant-EGD-Distribuce24/README.md

 * **Data Update Frequency**: Data for metering points is updated on the EG.D side **once a day in the afternoon**.
 * **API Call Limitations**: Frequent repeated API calls load the distributor's system and may lead to temporary blocking of your access.
 The default synchronization interval in this integration is set to 4 hours (can be changed in `const.py`, but significantly shortening it is not recommended).
-* **Token Validity**: The access token is valid until midnight of the day it was generated.
+* **Token Validity**: According to the official API documentation, the access token is valid until midnight of the day it was generated.
 The integration handles its automatic renewal.

 ## Troubleshooting

 * If data is not loading or is displayed incorrectly in the Energy Dashboard, check the Home Assistant logs (Settings -> System -> Logs -> Load Full Home Assistant Logs) for messages from the `custom_components.egd_distribuce24` component (especially those prefixed with `[EGD_DISTRIBUCE24_DEBUG]`).
 * Verify the correctness of your EAN, Client ID, and Client Secret.
-* Ensure you have an active internet connection.
+* Ensure you have an active internet connection and that the Spook integration is installed and active.
 * If you recently changed settings or updated the integration, restart Home Assistant.
 * If you have display issues in the Energy Dashboard, try going to "Developer Tools" -> "Statistics", find your sensor (e.g., `sensor.egd_consumption_energy_icq2_...`), and check if any issues are reported there (a "FIX ISSUE" button might appear).
-* **Spook Integration**: If you are using the Spook custom integration, be aware that it can modify or enhance core Home Assistant services, including `recorder.import_statistics`.
-If you encounter unexpected behavior with statistics import, ensure Spook is up to date or temporarily disable it to see if it resolves the issue, helping to isolate the cause.

 ## Contributing